How does credit counseling work?

 When comparing credit counselors, consider these factors before signing up:

 - Accreditation.
-Being accredited means the agency has been reviewed by an industry organization that holds them to high standards.
+Being accredited means the agency has been reviewed by an industry organization that holds it to high standards.
 You are less likely to be scammed if the company is accredited.

 - Fees.
 How much does the agency charge?
 What happens if you can't afford to pay or if your job situation changes?